About the Dementia Care Provider Roundtable

 and how they affect health outcomes.

-Response to COVID-19 in long term and community based care from the Alzheimer’s Association Dementia Care Provider Roundtable.
+Response to COVID-19 in long term and community based care.
+Guidance from the Alzheimer’s Association Dementia Care Provider Roundtable.
 Open access.
 White paper.
 August 2021.

 What is really needed to provide effective, person-centered care for behavioral expressions of dementia?
 Guidance from the Alzheimer's Association Dementia Care Provider Roundtable.
 Open access.
 The Journal of Post-Acute and Long-Term Care Medicine.
 Nov.
 1, 2020.